Baja pygmy owl

 The Baja pygmy owl (Glaucidium hoskinsii) or cape pygmy owl, is a subspecies of northern pygmy owl restricted to the Mexican state of Baja California Sur.
 Although some taxonomists, including the International Ornithologists' Union, consider it to be a distinct species, other authorities, including the American Ornithological Society, do not consider it separate, and consider it to be a subspecies of the northern pygmy owl.

 Classification

 The American Ornithological Society considers the Baja pygmy owl a subspecies of the northern pygmy owl, Glaucidium gnoma (as it does several other populations).
 It has also been classified as a subspecies of the least pygmy owl.
 However, it is given the status of a separate species here following the Handbook of the Birds of the World.
 According to one authority, DNA evidence suggests that the two species are not closely related.

 Etymology

-The epithet hoskinsii commemorates Francis Hoskins, an assistant to Marston Abbott Frazar, an ornithologist who the American businessman George Burritt Sennett paid to collect birds in the 1880s.
+The epithet hoskinsii commemorates Francis Hoskins, an assistant to Marston Abbott Frazar, an ornithologist who the American businessman George B. Sennett paid to collect birds in the 1880s.
 The first specimen of the Baja pygmy owl was collected on one of Frazar's expeditions.